Consequences of the attack on Pearl Harbor: American response

 American solidarity probably made possible the unconditional surrender position later taken by the Allies.
 Some historians, among them Samuel Eliot Morison, believe the attack doomed Imperial Japan to defeat simply because it had awakened the "sleeping giant", regardless of whether the fuel depots or machine shops had been destroyed or even if the carriers had been caught in port and sunk.
 America's industrial and military capacity, once mobilized, was able to pour overwhelming resources into both the Pacific and European theaters.
 Others, such as Clay Blair, Jr. and Mark Parillo believe Japanese trade protection was so incompetent that American submarines alone might have strangled Japan into defeat.

-The closest friend Roosevelt had in the developing Allied alliance, Sir Winston Churchill, stated that his first thought regarding American assistance to the United Kingdom was that "We have won the war," very soon after Pearl Harbor was attacked.
+The closest friend Roosevelt had in the developing Allied alliance, Winston Churchill, stated that his first thought was that "We have won the war," very soon after Pearl Harbor was attacked.

 Perceptions of treachery in the attack before a declaration of war sparked fears of sabotage or espionage by Japanese sympathizers residing in the U.S., including citizens of Japanese descent, and was a factor in the subsequent Japanese internment in the western United States.
 Other factors included misrepresentations of intelligence information suggesting sabotage, notably by General John L. DeWitt, commanding general of Western Defense Command on the Pacific Coast, who harbored personal feelings against Japanese Americans.
 In February 1942, Roosevelt signed United States Executive Order 9066, requiring all Japanese Americans to submit themselves for internment.

-Propaganda made repeated use of the attack, because its effect was enormous and impossible to counter.
+American propaganda made repeated use of the attack, because its effect was enormous and impossible to counter.
 "Remember Pearl Harbor!" became the watchwords of the war.

 The American government understated the damage inflicted in the hope of preventing the Japanese from learning it, but the Japanese had, through surveillance, a good estimate.

+Nationally known and controversial Detroit-area Catholic priest Charles Coughlin would oppose the country's entry into World War II even after the bombing of Pearl Harbor, alleging that Jews had planned the war for their own benefit and had conspired to involve the United States.